The College of Fine Arts prepares passionate, spiritual leaders for careers and service in the fine arts.

 What Sets Us Apart

 The College of Fine Arts awards Music and Theatre Scholarships up to $3,000 per year for students interested in pursuing a calling in these fields.
 These awards are not need-based and are renewable for up to 4 years provided you continue to meet the scholarship requirements.
-Scholarships are awarded based on an audition, an interview, and 2 letters of recommendation.
+Scholarships are awarded based on your audition and interview with faculty.

 Visit our financial aid site to learn more about Music and Theatre Scholarships, and how you can apply.